-out in paperback on March 21, 2023
+out now in paperback

 Twenty-nine-year-old PhD student Ingrid Yang is desperate to finish her dissertation on the late canonical poet Xiao-Wen Chou and never read about “Chinese-y” things again.
-But after years of grueling research, all she has to show for her efforts are junk food addiction and stomach pain.
-When she accidentally stumbles upon a strange and curious note in the Chou archives one afternoon, she convinces herself it’s her ticket out of academic hell.
+But after years of grueling research, all she has to show for her efforts are a junk food addiction and stomach pain.
+When she accidentally stumbles upon a curious note in the Chou archives one afternoon, it looks like her ticket out of academic hell.

 But Ingrid’s in much deeper than she thinks.
-Her clumsy exploits to unravel the note’s message lead to an explosive discovery, upending not only her sheltered life within academia but her entire world beyond it.
-With her trusty friend Eunice Kim by her side and her rival Vivian Vo hot on her tail, together they set off a roller coaster of mishaps and misadventures, from book burings and OTC drug hallucinations, to hot-button protests and Yellow Peril 2.0 propaganda.
+Her clumsy exploits to unravel the note’s message lead to an explosive discovery, upending her entire life and the lives of those around her.
+What follows is a roller coaster of mishaps and misadventures, from book burings and OTC drug hallucinations, to hot-button protests and Yellow Peril 2.0 propaganda.
+As the events Ingrid instigated keep spiraling, she’ll have to confront her sticky relationship to white men and white institutions—and, most of all, herself.

 "hilarious and harrowing . . . a delightful asian american campus novel" — the new york review of books